backdrop-ops/backdrop-docker/README.md

 This README explains in plain language how to deploy Backdrop CMS inside a Docker container.

-Later sections explore what Docker is and what Backdrop is.
+Later sections of this document explore what Docker is and also what Backdrop is.

 # Table of Contents